romeerez/orchid-orm/packages/docs/src/guide/columns-overview.md

-Define `.encode` on a column to convert the value when creating or updating records, define `.parse` to parse values returned from the database, `.as` will change the TS type of one column to another for the `porm-schema-to-zod` module to use a different schema.
+Define `.encode` on a column to convert the value when creating or updating records, define `.parse` to parse values returned from the database, `.as` will change the TS type of one column to another for the `orchid-orm-schema-to-zod` module to use a different schema.

 For example, by default timestamps are returned as strings.
 Here is how to override this for all models to accept numbers when creating or updating,